 About Multi-Channel Funnels

-In Analytics, conversions and e-commerce transactions are credited to the last campaign, search or ad that referred the visitor when he or she converted.
-But what role did prior website referrals, searches and ads play in that conversion?
-How much time passed between the visitor's initial interest and his or her purchase?
+In Analytics, conversions and Ecommerce transactions are credited to the last campaign, search, or ad that referred the user when he or she converted.
+But what role did prior website referrals, searches, and ads play in that conversion?
+How much time passed between the user's initial interest and his or her purchase?